chenaciousD/website/content/resume.md

 > Magna cum laude (Thesis with Ed Glaeser); *phi beta kappa*

 ## My Story
 My unconventional career path has taken me from private equity investing to design consulting to tech product management.
-These experiences give me an extremely broad toolkit of skills to draw in various contexts:
+These diverse experiences have equipped me with a wide range of skills, which prove valuable in cross-functional positions such as product management:

 - `High Learning Capacity` - My ability to learn and adapt has enabled me to build trust and gain expertise repeatedly across multiple industries and roles.
-- `Quantitive Approach` - My background in finance and investing naturally inclines me towards working with data, metrics, projections, and business case/ROI analyses.
+- `Quantitive Approach` - My background in finance and investing inclines me towards working with data, metrics, projections, and business case/ROI analyses.
-- `User Empathy` - I have significant experience running user research and design procesess honed repeatedly over multiple consulting engagements across the product lifecycle.
+- `User Empathy and Design` - I have significant experience running user research and design procesess honed repeatedly over multiple consulting engagements across the product lifecycle.
-- `Polished Storytelling` - I am known for my skill in crafting compelling narratives and presentations, a skill that I developed from my business development responsibilities at frog.
+- `Storytelling` - Through my business development responsibilities at frog, I developed a skill for crafting compelling narratives and presentations.
-- `Technical Curiosity` - At Juniper Square, I collaborated closely with engineers on some of the most technical aspects of our core data model.
+- `Technical Curiosity` - At Juniper Square, I collaborated closely with engineers on many technical aspects of our core data model.
 I have a passion for understanding complex systems and getting my hands dirty as exemplified by some of my recent AI prototypes.